25–26 September 2021

-The weekend of 25–26 September 2021 will mark the culmination of our silver jubilee activities.
-Setting the stage for our celebrations will be Solitude Park, the museum itself and the exhibition barge at anchor right next to our institution.
-Our countless activities, workshops, shows and varied culinary offering will be embedded in a dynamic labyrinth that everyone will be invited to explore.
-Saturday evening will be devoted to concerts and DJ sets.
+The weekend of 25–26 September 2021 marked the culmination of our silver jubilee activities.
+The Solitude Park, the museum itself and the exhibition barge which retured from its great voyage and dropped anchor right next to our institution, formed the unique backdrop to our celebration.
+Numerous hands-on activities, workshops, shows and varied culinary offering were embedded in a dynamic labyrinth that everyone was invited to explore.
+Saturday evening was devoted to several concerts and DJ sets.
 The programme has been conceived as a kind of ‹Best of› the museum’s many different activities of the past twenty-five years.
-Be sure to check out our social media channels for the latest updates on our programme.

 Museum Tinguely has stood for the interactive experience of art for a quarter of a century